NadiiaRubantseva/I_Can_Win/README.md

 3. Change the remote repository into the local one so that fetch and push come to to the new repository that was created in the previous step.
 4. Make a push and make sure that the second repository on the github looks the same as the first.
 5. Return the remote settings to their initial state: pull and push of the first local repository lead to one remote repository on the github.

+Nightmare!
+To complete this task, you will need to repeat all 4 previous ones using only the MINGW64 command line (in which git works).
+You cannot use file managers, GUI text editors, gitk / git gui.
+You are allowed to use the browser only for github operations.
+Everything else is only through the console.
+This is the most difficult task in this course.
+Commands that may be useful to you:
+1) echo
+2) cd
+3) cat
+4) vi